dwivedi-ritik/youtube-rev/README.md

 ### Note

-script can't retrive those video which are can't save offline in youtube app in other words whose videos can't be embedded.
+script can't retrive those video which are can't save offline in youtube app in other words those videos can't be embedded.

 #### More Feature will be added soon such as ffmpeg integration , cli args , more filtering , playlist downloader.